 The data used here have not gone through the standard pipeline processing that is normally applied to data distributed to users.
-Standard processing is designed to remove some of the effects we are trying to study here, by applying corrections for charge transfer inefficiency and time-dependent gain changes.
+Standard processing (footnote to relevant pipeline cookbooks/ABC guides?) is designed to remove some of the effects we are trying to study here, by applying corrections for CTI and time-dependent gain changes.
 The actual performance seen by a typical user from standard pipeline processed data is much improved from that seen here.
-The data has been minimally processed, by removing the CCD bias level and by applying a standard grade filter to keep events with ASCA grades 0, 2, 3, 4, and 6 and discard all others.
+The data have been minimally processed, by removing the CCD bias level and by applying a standard grade filter to keep events with ASCA grades 0, 2, 3, 4, and 6 (?) and discard all others.
 XIS1 and ACIS-S3 are used are representative BI CCDs and XIS3 and ACIS-I3 are representative FI CCDs.